jackammon/saintshillmusic/README.md

 ```

 ## Deployment
-The portfolio is automatically deployed to GitHub Pages whenever changes are pushed to the master branch, thanks to the GitHub Actions workflow defined in .github/workflows/deploy-to-gh-pages.yml.
+The website is automatically deployed to GitHub Pages whenever changes are pushed to the master branch, thanks to the GitHub Actions workflow defined in .github/workflows/deploy-to-gh-pages.yml.

 Noteworthy aspects of the deployment process for Github pages include: